nicodoggie/bastion-falls-hugo/docs/languages/ahurian.md

 | 10^15   | Chohiya |

 Next numbers would be a compound of the larger place, a place marker, followed by the lower place, but only with the digits 1-10.

-Only when we get to the 100's do we still use 11 and 12.
-It the least significant digit is a zero, then it is not verbalized.
+Only when we get to the 110s and 120s do we still use 11 and 12 as 11 * 10 + n, colloquially.
+Logicians will use  100 + 10 + 1 to say the number 111.

+If the least significant digit is a 0, then it is not verbalized.
+If the highest significant digit is a 1, then it is not verbalized

 For example:

 ```
+10 = Pasa
+20 = Sina .
+Pa (tens place marker) = Sinapa
 21 = Sina (2) .
 Pa (tens place marker) .
 Ture (1) = Sinapature
 24 = Sina .
 Pa .
 Weti = Sinapaweti
 77 = Susu .
 Pa .
 Susu = Susupasusu
 100 = Yosana
 110 = Tosa .
-Yo (hundreds place marker) = Tosayo
+Yo (hundreds place marker) = Tosayo, colloquially
+110 = Yo .
+Pa = Yopa
 111 = Tosa .
 Yo .
+Ture = Tosayoture, colloquially
-Ture = Tosayoture
+111 = Yo .
+Pa .
+Ture = Yopature, officially
+127 = Gora .
+Yo .
+Susu = Gorayosusu
+200 = Sina .
+Yo = Sinayo
+1200 = Ki (thousands place marker) .
+Sina .
+Yo = Kisinayo
 ```
 ## Registers